MileHacker Logo

 • Cactus Garden (Jardín de Cactáceas)

-Located within Parque Tangamanga I, showcases a wide variety of cacti and succulents.
+Located within Parque Tangamanga I, features a wide variety of cacti and succulents.

 • Laguna de la Media Luna

-Near Río Verde, this natural spring-fed lake is popular for swimming, snorkeling, and diving in warm, clear waters.
+Near Río Verde, this natural spring-fed the lake itself is popular for swimming, snorkeling, and diving in warm, clear waters.

 Wildlife Viewing